sharepointoscar/JCasC/README.md

-# Deploy Jenkins X CI/CD to your K8s cluster using a custom Docker image that uses Jenkins Configuration as Code (JCasC)
+# Deploy Jenkins to your K8s cluster using a custom Docker image that uses Jenkins Configuration as Code (JCasC)
-### Deploy it to GKE or Minikube, specs included.

 <img src="images/logo.svg" width="192">

-# About Jenkins X
-[Jenkins-x.io](https://jenkins-x.io/) is a great place to learn about this wonderful project that is positioning itself to be next generation CI/CD platform for `Kubernetes`.
-And rightfully so, it is loaded with features that get you up and running quickly on any cloud you are working on.

 # Overview
-The goal of this article is to help you deploy a `Jenkins X` to your `K8s` cluster using a custom `Docker` image that uses `JCasC`.

 Deploying Jenkins is easy these days.
 However, configuring and saving the configuration has not been easy, especially since there is a lot of manual config via the UI.
 This is far more onerous when dealing with multiple instances of Jenkins which many environments actually have.

 Jenkins Configuration as Code is the next big thing.
 This repository helps you get started quickly.